Fiddler46/Discord-testbot/README.md

 ### Usage
 > Standup time is set to `10:30:00 PM EST` every weekday

-Anytime before the standup time, added members must DM the bot with the `reply` followed by their message.
+Anytime before the standup time, added members must trigger the bot with the `reply` followed by their message in the projects channel.
 The bot will then upload this response to the database.
-Come standup time, the bot will create an Embed with all collected member responses *and* will include a `Hooligans` section with mentions of members who did not participate.
-This message will be posted to `#daily-standups`.

 After the message has been posted, the bot will delete all member responses, thus members will have to DM for the next standup.

-#### Made with
+#### Backend made with

 - `Discord.js` and `node-schedule` for cron jobs
 - `MongoDB` with `mongoose`
-- `Heroku` for hosting
 - :heart: